yohman/up206a/Group Assignments/GroupAssignment3.md

 # Group Assignment #3: A "functional" notebook

-There are two components to this group assignments.
+There are two components to this group assignment.

 ## A "clean" notebook